MicrosoftDocs/quantum-docs/articles/optimization-problem.md

 ## OnlineProblem

 The OnlineProblem class creates a problem from the url of the blob storage where an optimization problem has been uploaded.
 It is essentially used to reuse already submitted problems.
-It does not support client side analysis, e.g. the `evaluate` and `set_fixed_variables` functions.
-It allows you to download the problem from the blob storage as an instance of the Problem class to do any of the client side operations.
+It does not support client-side analysis, for example, the `evaluate` and `set_fixed_variables` functions.
+It allows you to download the problem from the blob storage as an instance of the `Problem` class to do any of the client-side operations.
-For an example of how to use the OnlineProblem class, have a look at [reusing problem definitions](xref:microsoft.quantum.optimization.reuse-problem-definitions).
+For an example of how to use the `OnlineProblem` class, have a look at [reusing problem definitions](xref:microsoft.quantum.optimization.reuse-problem-definitions).